dacb/what_is_a_hotdog/README.md

 # what_is_a_hotdog
-Using machine learning to figure out of a hotdog is a sandwich
+Using machine learning to figure out if a hotdog is a sandwich